Tolfix/cpg-plugin-template/README.md

 }

 ```

+## Setup | API
+Once a name has been decided, proceed to add it in `payment_methods` (v3/configs/payment_methods) in the API.
+This will ensure is accepted on checking and won't fail.

 # 📢 | Contribute
 Want to contribute?
 Great!
 You can contribute by `forking` this repository, then make changes and make a `PR`!